-- There is a predefined partial class ExternalObject. - [Since the class is partial, it is not possible to define an instance of this class.] - An external object class shall be directly extended from ExternalObject, shall have exactly two function definitions, called constructor and destructor, and shall not contain other elements.
+- There is a predefined partial class ExternalObject. - [Since the class is partial, it is not possible to define an instance of this class.] - An external object class shall be directly extended from ExternalObject, shall have exactly two function definitions, called constructor and destructor, may extend from empty classes (??), but not contain any other elements.
 The functions constructor and destructor shall not be replaceable.
 It is not legal to call the constructor and destructor functions explicitly.